 Air in the diesel supply system can stop an engine or severely restrict performance.
-If you suspect air in your diesel fuel lines, refer to your engine operation manual for detailed instructions on how to "bleed" the system.
+If you suspect air in your diesel fuel lines, refer to your Engine Manual for detailed instructions on how to "bleed" the system.

 Avoid the storage or handling of gear near the fuel lines, fittings and tank.